dev-asya/destiny2-junk-dismantler/README.md

 Make sure all junk items to be dismantled are unlocked (this can easily be done with Destiny Item Manager).

-Once again-

-## Store weapons/armour that you want to keep in your Vault.
+# *Vault weapons/armour that you want to keep!!!!*

 All this macro does is automatically dismantle items in your inventory, rather than forcing you to sit and mindlessly hold the dismantle button.
 This does not violate ToS.